WHAT DID THE BALFOUR DECLARATION

 hardly be regarded as a wholly benevolent gesture.
 Balfour himself, handsome,

 clever and icy, was no mere romantic.
-He, who had pacified Ireland with guns and was
+He, who had pacified Ireland

 The benefits immediately accruing to the Allied